BCEM-UniAndes/Reproducibility-Guidelines/README.md

 7. TYPORA
 8. Results graphs (if applicable)

-Here's a repository containing an example of an ideal script and its associated README file:
+Here is an example of an ideal script that has an associated [README](ScriptsREADME.md) file:

 ```bash
 #!/usr/bin/bash